Aisha Wahab: Early life and education

-Wahab was born in Queens, New York City, to refugees who fled Afghanistan in the 1980s.
-Her father was murdered and her mother died soon after, leaving Wahab and her sister in foster care.
-They were adopted by an Afghan couple in Fremont, California, and moved to Hayward after the Great Recession.
+Wahab was born in Queens, New York City, to a family from Afghanistan that came to the United States in the 1980s as refugees fleeing the Soviet–Afghan War.
+Soon after her birth, her father was murdered, and his murder was never solved.
+Her mother died shortly thereafter, leaving Wahab and her sister in foster care.
+The sisters were then adopted by a Fremont, California couple sharing the same ethnic background as their biological parents.